dv/nanoc.ws/content/docs/nanoc-4-upgrade-guide.md

 ## Extended upgrade guide

-TODO: Describe how to convert a site to use full identifiers and glob patterns.
+This section describes how to upgrade a site to identifiers with extensions and glob patterns.

-nanoc 4 has support for identifiers with extensions (full-style identifiers) as well as glob patterns.
 For details, see the [identifiers and patterns](/docs/reference/identifiers-and-patterns/) page.

-TODO: Encourage the use of the output diff to ensure no unexpected changes occur.
+This section assumes you have already upgraded the site using the [quick upgrade guide](#quick-upgrade-guide) above.

+Before you start, add `enable_output_diff: true` to the configuration file.
+This will let the <span class="command">compile</span> command write out a diff with the changes to the compiled output.
+This diff will allow you to verify that no unexpected changes occur.

+NOTE: If you use a filter that minifies HTML content, such as `html5small`, we recommend turning it off before upgrading the site, so that the output diff becomes easier to read.

+### Enabling glob patterns

+Before enabling them, ensure you are familiar with glob patterns.
+See the [glob patterns](/docs/reference/identifiers-and-patterns/#glob-patterns) section for documentation.

+To use glob patterns, remove `string_pattern_type: legacy` from the configuration file.
+Replace `*` and `+` with `**/*` in the arguments to `#compile`, `#route` and `#layout` in the <span class="filename">Rules</span> file, and also in calls to `@items[…]` and `@layouts[…]` throughout the site.

+This approach should work out of the box: nanoc should not raise errors and the output diff should be empty.

+Here is an example of a rule that uses the legacy and glob patterns:

+    #!ruby
+    # With legacy patterns
+    compile '/assets/style/*/' do
+      # (code here)
+    end

+    # With glob patterns
+    compile '/assets/style/**/*/' do
+      # (code here)
+    end

+Here is an example of legacy and glob patterns in calls to `@items[…]`:

+    #!ruby
+    # With legacy patterns
+    @items['/articles/*/']

+    # With glob patterns
+    @items['/articles/**/*/']

+### Enabling full-style identifiers

+This section assumes that glob patterns have already been enabled.

+TODO: Write me.

+### Other

+TODO: Describe how to switch away from the static data source.

 ## Troubeshooting